Brexit: Your guide to EU jargon

 G

-Globalisation: The process by which the world is becoming increasingly interconnected as a result of hugely increased trade, travel and other forms of interaction.
+Globalisation: The process by which the world is becoming increasingly interconnected as a result of international trade and improved means of travel and communication.
+The biggest companies in the world are now global firms with subsidiaries in many countries.

 H